Kansas abortion vote: Why recount with such a large margin?

 He also leads the Kansas Republican Assembly, which had some clout among the GOP’s conservative activists more than a decade ago before they solidified their hold over the state party organization.
 He is retired from aircraft manufacturer Boeing.

-He’s run repeatedly and unsuccessfully for the Legislature, and he has been an activist against cities adding fluoride to their drinking water, something Wichita rejected in 2012.
+He has run repeatedly and unsuccessfully for the Legislature, and has been an activist against cities adding fluoride to their drinking water, something Wichita rejected in 2012.

 Leavitt owns a hobby and craft store in Colby.
 She has questioned how Thomas County is handling its elections.
 She served on a local election advisory group.